What’s in a name?

 Siler City, NC 27344

-This year our farm will be open to the public every weekend beginning September 28 1 through Sunday, October 27, with a special home schooler day on October 31.
+In 2019, the farm was open to the public every weekend beginning September 28 1 through Sunday, October 27, with a special home schooler day on October 31.
+The pandemic changed things in 2020 and 2021.
+Look for a similar schedule in 2022.

 Our regular hours are: